-Which is the Rosacea Cure ?
+Which is the best rosacea treatment?

 Avoidance of potential Trigger Factors ( shown below) is also important.
 Promising new creams and gels with the ability to reduce redness are being investigated in clinical trials and should be available in the near future.

 The spots of Rosacea usually respond well to antibiotic treatment.
-This treatment may be given in oral form (pills are taken for moderate or severe rosacea) or used topically (in the form of a cream or gel for milder rosacea).
+This treatment may be given in the oral form (pills are taken for moderate or severe rosacea) or used topically (in the form of a cream or gel for milder rosacea).
 Sometimes a combination of the tablets and the topical treatments are prescribed.
 The treatment takes up to 6 weeks to completely flatten the red bumps and pimples.
-Initially the spots reduce in number; they don’t persist as long and flatten quickly on to the skin surface.
+Initially, the spots reduce in number; they don’t persist as long and flatten quickly on to the skin surface.
 The redness reduces as the spots clear.
 When the skin lesions settle the doctor often prescribes a “maintenance therapy” in the form of a cream or gel to be applied to the facial skin at night.
 When the skin remains un-inflamed for several months the redness gradually fades.
 If the skin remains clear after 6 months the maintenance treatment can gradually be stopped.

 Remember that rosacea is a disorder that comes and goes on for many months or even years in most people so don’t be disappointed if you get a reoccurrence.
-Usually this responds well to the same treatment as was given before.
+Usually, this responds well to the same treatment as was given before.

 If you are unlucky enough to develop rhinophyma you will probably require a surgical approach to remedy the problem.
 This is usually done by a plastic surgeon who may use traditional surgical excision techniques, or alternatively a form of laser (CO2 laser) can be used.
 Either of these approaches can lead to very satisfactory results with a marked improvement in appearance.
-Occasionally after some years a patient may notice a mild re-occurrence of the rhinophyma and repeated treatment may be needed.
+Occasionally after some years, a patient may notice a mild re-occurrence of the rhinophyma and repeated treatment may be needed.
 Interestingly, the eye symptoms of rosacea (burning, stinging, dry or watery eyes) often respond to the same antibiotic treatment that is prescribed for the skin lesions.
 There are also eye drops and gels that can be prescribed by your doctor.
 Sometimes, if the eye symptoms are severe, or if you experience pain or blurred vision, you will be advised to see an eye specialist.